ezsystems/ezpublish-legacy/doc/Readme.rst

 =======================

-If your custom ajax code only uses ezjscore jQuery.ez() or Y.io.ez(), then your already covered and don't need to look further.
+If your custom ajax code only uses ezjscore jQuery.ez() or Y.io.ez(), then you're already covered and don't need to look further.

 This section is about making sure code that uses ajax functions directly on any library or natively includes the correct post form token if available.